Ako31415/FIND-CIS-analysis/AS-INDEL-MOA/README.md

 # Analysis pipeline for allele-specific MOA-seq analysis using INDELs instead of SNPs

-This part of the pipeline shows how a list of biallelic INDELs is created pairwise genome alignments.
+This part of the pipeline shows how a list of biallelic INDELs is created by pairwise genome alignments.

 After mapping of MOA-seq reads to the genomes an analysis of allele-specific transcription factor (TF) binding can be performed similarly as for SNPs (described here: https://github.com/jengelhorn/AS-MOA ).

-Additionally an analysis of allele-specific methylation can be performed (see ../methylationAnalysis) and sites can also be used for bQTL mapping (see ../bQTL-Analysis).
+Additionally, an analysis of allele-specific methylation can be performed (see ../methylationAnalysis) and sites can also be used for bQTL mapping (see ../bQTL-Analysis).

 <br/><br/>